protestContest/Cassette/README.md

 ### [Blocks & Conditionals](#blocks-conditionals)

 The top level of a file is a block.
 A block is a sequence of call expressions, separated by newlines.
 Function calls in a block can't have newlines between arguments, unless called within parentheses.
-Newlines are also allowed after an infix operator and within list, tuple, and dict literals.
+Newlines are also allowed after an infix operator and within list, tuple, and map literals.

 A block can be created with a `do` expression, which can be used anywhere an expression is allowed.
 A `do` expression evaluates to the last statement in the block.